Identify Your Ideal

 - Create your own, unique coaching methodology that you want to be known for. (check out my Ultimate Guide to Creating a Powerful Coaching Methodology to learn how to do this)

-- Consider getting credentials as a business coach or in a specific technique related to your niche.
+- Consider getting credentials or in a specific technique related to your niche.
 This doesn’t have to be a complicated thing.
 A simple certification course or workshop will go a long way.

 - Collect testimonials from happy clients.
-(Note: Written testimonials are great but video testimonials rock!)
+(Note: Written testimonials are great, but video testimonials rock!
+Aim to collect as many video testimonials as you can.)

 - Volunteer your services for a good cause or non-profit organization.
 This is a powerful way to give back and demonstrate your commitment and dedication as a business coach at the same time.